 About the Weldon Revitalization

-It’s a transformation that began four years ago with the adoption of our Space Master Plan, followed by a generous pledge of $15 million from the university in 2018.
+It’s a transformation that began several years ago with the adoption of our Space Master Plan, followed by a generous pledge of $15 million from the university in 2018.
 We’ve seen several rounds of redesigns and new space proposals since then, all based on feedback from across campus.
 And now, the Learning Commons is being built to reflect your needs.

 This new space increases the number and kinds of study seats available, so that students can connect to critical research and learning supports.